betterscientificsoftware/bssw.io/Articles/Blog/DataDrivenSustainability.md

 ### Improving sustainability

 Resources are money and effort, and a software project can use money to purchase effort.
-There are a number of general sources of money, including public and private funding agencies, and institutional support, and Nadia Eghbal maintains a list of options.
-We, as a community, can also try to influence public and private funding agenciesto increase and sustain their funding of software projects.
+There are a number of general sources of money, including public and private funding agencies, and institutional support, and Nadia Eghbal maintains a [list of options](https://github.com/nayafia/lemonade-stand).
+We, as a community, can also [try to influence public and private funding agencies to increase and sustain their funding of software projects](http://www.researchsoft.org/).

 In addition, effort can be provided by volunteers.
 Such volunteers can be motivated to contribute to software projects because of intrinsic and/or extrinsic motivation.
 Intrinsic motivation factors include self-fulfillment, altruism, satisfaction, accomplishment, pleasure of sharing, curiosity, and real contribution to science.
 Extrinsic motivation factors include job, rewards, recognition, influence, knowledge, relationships, and community membership.

 Some of these are specific to the software and the project, and the project can work to improve them.
 It can to build a community around the project, including having an identity via stickers, prizes, regular communications, etc. It can highlight how the software is used, and what discoveries it enables.
-It can create roles for contributors (AstroPy provides a great example) and ways that contributors can govern parts or all of the project.
+It can create roles for contributors ([AstroPy](https://www.astropy.org/) provides a great example) and ways that contributors can govern parts or all of the project.

 Some of the motivation factors are related to the ecosystem, and we as a community can also work to improve them.
-For example, we can create jobs for research software developers, such as Research Software Engineers (RSE)positions.
-We can also measure the impact of software by using software citations.
+For example, we can create jobs for research software developers, such as [Research Software Engineers (RSE)](https://rse.ac.uk/) positions.
+We can also measure the impact of software by using [software citations](https://doi.org/10.7717/peerj-cs.86).
 We can encourage hiring and promotion processes to take software work into account.
 We can create prizes for open source development, maintenance, and contributions.
-And we can build a general research software community that underpins and enables the community (e.g., via SSI, URSSI, BSSw).
+And we can build a general research software community that underpins and enables the community (e.g., via [SSI](https://www.software.ac.uk/), [URSSI](http://urssi.us/), [BSSw](https://bssw.io/)).

 To decrease work, we can consider best practices – ways to improve the processes by which the work is performed.
-These processes can be studied by researchers interested in the intersection between software engineering and research software and communities, including those in the SE4ScienceandCSCW communities.
-Once we understand good and best practices, we can use them to provide guidance and training, which can be provided and disseminated through training-focuses communities such as the Carpentries, institutional groups such as at the German Aerospace Center (DLR), disciplinary groups such as ELIXIR, and more general research software communities such as SSI, URSSI, BSSw.
+These processes can be studied by researchers interested in the intersection between software engineering and research software and [communities](https://doi.org/10.1109/MCSE.2018.2883051), including those in the [SE4Science](https://se4science.org/) and [CSCW]() communities.
+Once we understand good and best practices, we can use them to provide guidance and training, which can be provided and disseminated through training-focuses communities such as [the Carpentries](https://www.carpentries.org/), institutional groups such as at the [German Aerospace Center (DLR)](https://rse.dlr.de/), disciplinary groups such as [ELIXIR](https://elixir-europe.org/platforms/tools), and more general research software communities such as [SSI](https://www.software.ac.uk/), [URSSI](http://urssi.us/), [BSSw](https://bssw.io/).

 ### Making project decisions to improve sustainability